- 1. Use Double-Optin

 Even the best email messages won’t drive results if your customers aren’t convinced to open them.

-47% of subscribers say they decide whether to read an email based on the subject line alone.
+47% of subscribers say they decide to read an email based on the subject line alone.
 If your “headline” doesn’t immediately pique interest, your subscribers will either delete it or, worse, send it straight to spam.

 However, there are a few best practices you can use: